Cat Paw Management (Meets Recession)

 And can the developers from our imaginary 'search-and-reco' team learn to work on something of higher value to stay relevant for their company?

-On Friday, January 20, 2022, Alphabet, the parent company of Google sent a memo written by chief executive, Sundar Pichai announcing that 12,000 employees would be laid off. (source)
+On Friday, January 20, 2023, Alphabet, the parent company of Google, sent a memo written by chief executive Sundar Pichai announcing that 12,000 employees would be laid off.

 Google is not the only company that lays off massively these days.
 We are clearly feeling an early wave of the upcoming recession.
 We can only hope it won't be deep and long.
 But hope is a poor strategy.

-And companies found a way to deal with it - laying off its employees.
+And companies found a way to deal with it — laying off their employees.
 OK, Google!
 That's your strategy to decrease cash burn rate and keep staying relevant.
 We got it.

 A rhetorical question here is: who will Google fire first — a cat paw team or an AI search team?
 The answer is painfully clear.